Introducing Collaborative Addiction Care to the Client

 The First Steps

 The first client choice is about whether to attend treatment.
 Our initial presentation describes the range of choices the client will have upon arriving.
 We believe this presentation immediately engages potential clients in a process of change and self-discovery.
 The following paragraph describes our treatment-in-residence program.
-Clients in our residential program have a somewhat reduced number of options because of the structure needed in residential program.
+Clients in our residential program have a somewhat reduced number of options because of the structure needed in a residential program.

-We then review what we offer, provider by provider (over 20 providers in all) and possibly service by service (all providers offer multiple services).
+We then review what we offer, provider by provider (over 20 providers in all), and possibly service by service (all providers offer multiple services).
 We also inquire whether services we do not immediately have available are needed or desired.
 For instance, if someone needs or wants a particular form of yoga instruction, physical therapy, type of psychotherapy, etc., we find a suitable provider and include these sessions in the client’s schedule.
 We also accommodate events or outside activities (a relative’s wedding during week three, Wednesday afternoons off for hiking, mornings off to conduct business back east, etc.).
 Detox if needed can be done at a San Diego hospital, or a hometown hospital first.

 At no time do we suggest that treatment, with us or with anyone, is necessary for change.
-Instead we state that “you will be the primary agent of change.
+Instead, we state that “you will be the primary agent of change.
 Our job is to reinforce and support your decision, based on our training and our observations of others we have worked with.”

 Our goal in the initial conversation is to help the client view treatment as an interesting, desirable, and possibly life-changing experience, an experience worth trying, and one which will not completely disrupt life as usual.
 We also emphasize that there is no set length of treatment, which could last days or months.
 Our only requirement is 48 hours notice of cancellation (residential clients pay a higher daily rate if they stay for less than 30 days).
-Outpatient clients pay only for the services they actually receive, and are free to leave at any time.
+Outpatient clients pay only for the services they actually receive and are free to leave at any time.